Toshimitsu Motegi

 Toshimitsu Motegi (茂木 敏充, Motegi Toshimitsu) is a Japanese politician who is serving as Minister for Foreign Affairs and as a member of the House of Representatives.
 He has previously served as Minister for Foreign Affairs from 2019 to 2021, and as Minister of Economy, Trade and Industry from 2012 to 2014.
 He served as the Secretary-General of the Liberal Democratic Party from 2021 to 2024.
 He was the leader of the Heisei Kenkyūkai faction within the LDP, before its dissolution in 2024.

 Early life and education

 A native of Ashikaga, Tochigi, Motegi was born on 7 October 1955.
 He graduated from the University of Tokyo in 1978 and worked for the trading company Marubeni Corporation until 1980.
-He received a post-graduate Master of Public Policy degree from the John F. Kennedy School of Government in 1983, and worked as a management consultant for McKinsey & Company from 1984 to 1992.
+He received a post-graduate Master of Public Policy degree from the Harvard Kennedy School in 1983, and worked as a management consultant for McKinsey & Company from 1984 to 1992.

 Career

 He was elected to the House of Representatives for the first time in the 1993 general election as a member of the Japan New Party, representing the Tochigi 5th district.
 He changed his political affiliation to the Liberal Democratic Party in 1994, when JNP was dissolved.

 He was appointed Senior Vice-Minister for Foreign Affairs in October 2002 under Prime Minister Junichiro Koizumi.
 Koizumi then promoted him to Minister of State for Okinawa and Northern Territories Affairs, Science and Technology Policy, and Information Technology in September 2003, and on 1 August 2008, Prime Minister Yasuo Fukuda appointed him as State Minister in Charge of Financial Services and Administrative Reform.

 Within the Liberal Democratic Party, Motegi is the acting chairman of the Takeshita faction, the party's third-largest with 52 members.